joshbeam/petit/README.md

 }
 ```

+## Browser Compatibility
+**Only recommended for production use in IE9 and up and all other current versions of widely-used browsers**

+- Tested and functional in latest versions of Chrome, FireFox, Opera, Safari, and Internet Explorer (desktop versions)
+- Tested and functional in latest version of FireFox and Opera (mobile versions)
+- Very buggy in IE8 and below

+## History
+#### 0.1.1
+*25 March 2014*

+- Better IE8 compatibility in selector engine (using document.getElementsByTagName polyfill)
+- .children() method, which retrieves all children, grand-children, etc.

 ## Issues
 - No support to detach anonymous event handlers from elements (however, one can remove named handlers since `.on()` and `.off()` uses `addEventListener` (or `attachEvent` for IE<9)
 - Would like to be able to link `states` and events together, potentially using the publish/subscribe pattern
-- Might want to add a `.siblings()` method to retrieve a DOM element's sibling
+- Might want to add a `.siblings()` method to retrieve a DOM element's siblings
 - Does not support any sort of animation methods
 - Selector engine is minimal and requires the use of `querySelectorAll` for CSS-style selectors
 - .get(cssproperty) does not normalize vendor prefixes or opacity

 <hr>

 License under <a href="http://opensource.org/licenses/MIT">The MIT License</a> - &copy; 2014, Joshua Beam